dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: enlever notion finite state machine?")

 On the implementation-side, LangGraph#footnote("https://www.langchain.com/langgraph"), an open-source Python framework, is used to implement the AI agent architecture.
 Unlike linear pipelines, LangGraph uses a graph abstraction by default, which is particularly well-suited for this state machine architecture.
-This graph-based structure brings determinism to the system’s behaviour as the flow between agents is defined by the architecture itself, rather than being dynamically determined by agent-to-agent conversations as in frameworks like Microsoft's AutoGen#footnote("https://www.microsoft.com/en-us/research/project/autogen/").
-Another framework that had been considered was PydanticAI#footnote("https://ai.pydantic.dev/") which offers a structured, type-safe approach to building agent systems by leveraging Pydantic models for inter-agent communication and behaviour definitions.
+This graph-based structure brings determinism to the system’s behavior as the flow between agents is defined by the architecture itself, rather than being dynamically determined by agent-to-agent conversations as in frameworks like Microsoft's AutoGen#footnote("https://www.microsoft.com/en-us/research/project/autogen/").
+Another framework that had been considered was PydanticAI#footnote("https://ai.pydantic.dev/") which offers a structured, type-safe approach to building agent systems by leveraging Pydantic models for inter-agent communication and behavior definitions.
 However, it lacks the built-in support for complex state transitions.

 All of the available multi-agent AI frameworks are relatively novel and in constant evolution.
 LangGraph benefits from being built on top of the already renowned LangChain#footnote("https://www.langchain.com/") ecosystem which adds to its reliability and ease of integration with other technologies.
 Pydantic’s type safety will still be implemented within the project to enhance data validation and error handling.